chorhatarahuduketuri/MachineLearningProjects/Kaggle/secondAttempt/titanic/README.md

 'Design, create, and/or train the model'

 #### Logistic Regression
-I will create 4 linear regression models for each of the original/polynomial and 0/mean substitution training datasets.
+I will create 4 logistic regression models for each of the original/polynomial and 0/mean substitution training datasets.

 #### Artificial Neural Network
 I will create 4 neural network models for each of the original/polynomial and 0/mean substitution training datasets.